ByteSizedMarius/gh-desktop-pin-repositories/README.md

 ## Features

 The following patches are available.
 They can be freely applied in any combination.
+All patches are experimental; those marked *(experimental)* even more.

 | Patch | Description |
 |-------|-------------|